OXID-eSales/vat_tbe_services/README.md

 ### Module installation via composer

-In order to install the module via composer, run one of the following commands in commandline of your shop base directory (where the shop's composer.json file resides).
+In order to install the module via composer, run one of the following commands on commandline in your shop base directory (where the shop's composer.json file resides).

 * **composer require oxid-esales/evat-module:^2.0** to install the released version compatible with OXID eShop RC2
 * **composer require oxid-esales/evat-module:dev-master** to install the latest unreleased version from github